Streaming Generalized Cross Entropy: Introduction

 A remarkable development of the MEP in statistical regression is given by the Generalized Maximum Entropy (GME) approach \cite{Golan1996,Golan2007,Golan2018}, which is successfully employed to provide estimates of both parameters and errors in regression models.
-The extension to the multivariate analysis has been developed in the last decade \cite{Ciavolino2009a,Ciavolino2009b}.
-These techniques have proved useful in psychological and social studies on perception and satisfaction \cite{Ciavolino2014a,Ciavolino2014b}, also in combination with Structural Equation Models (SEM) \cite{Ciavolino2014c}.
+The extension to multivariate analysis has been developed in the last decade \cite{Ciavolino2009a,Ciavolino2009b}.
+These techniques proved to be useful in psychological and social studies on both perception and satisfaction \cite{Ciavolino2014a,Ciavolino2014b}, in the analysis of observational studies \cite{Amusa2019} and also in combination with Structural Equation Models (SEM) \cite{Bernardini2011,Ciavolino2014c,Ciavolino2016}.

-On the other hand, the implementation of the GME method involves the whole dataset and, hence, there is a permutation symmetry for the consistency constraints: in this perspective, the implications of the temporal dimension are lost.
+On another hand, as the implementation of the GME method involves a whole dataset, there is a permutation symmetry for the consistency constraints: in this context, the implications of the temporal dimension are lost.

-The aim of the present work is to investigate the combinations of both the adaptive aspects during a streaming flow of data and the information theory based on the GME.
-This entails a natural distinction between the objects in the model under consideration: indeed, the parameters in the model represent the ``recurrent'' part of the set of observations, also called the signal in information processing, while errors represent the ``accidental'' part.
-The parameters are obtained from subsequent assessments following new data, while the errors are necessary to make the recurrent part consistent with different instances of the observed phenomenon.
-The difference between these two roles can be highlighted looking at their evolution during a stream of data.
+The aim of the present work is to investigate the combination of the information theory based on the GME and adaptive aspects during a streaming flow of data.
+This purpose entails a natural distinction between the parameters of the model, which represent the ``recurrent'' part of the set of observations, and errors, which represent the ``accidental'' part.
+The parameters, which will also be referred to as the \emph{signal}, are iteratively estimated from upcoming new data, while the errors are necessary to make the recurrent part consistent with different instances of the underlying model.
+Further insight on the above-mentioned components is evident when observing their natural evolution over a stream of data.